b0ase/Cashboard/HANDCASH_STATUS.md

     ↓
 Redirect to callback with authToken
     ↓
-Exchange authToken for user data (mock/real API)
+Exchange authToken for user data (real API)
     ↓
 Store user session
     ↓